UPDATED: September 28, 2021

 Small businesses in every state are obligated to meet federal employee benefits compliance law requirements for health and welfare benefit plans.
 These requirements update and change on an annual basis to meet the growing health and wellness needs of U.S. employees.
-Small businesses must become familiar with the terms of the coverage chosen during open enrollment, and should be aware of any required changes before the plan goes into effect on January 1, 2021.
+Small businesses must become familiar with the terms of the coverage chosen during open enrollment, and should be aware of any required changes that went into effect on January 1, 2021.

 This 2021 benefits compliance checklist outlines employee benefits laws and information applicable to small employers.